 See discussion on the Protiviti website (here) for an explanation of the attributes of a “digital leader.”
-While most companies aren’t digital leaders, management can use Protiviti’s digital maturity framework — available on the aforementioned web page — to assess their organisation’s digital readiness using attributes of digital leaders.
+While most companies aren’t digital leaders, management can use Protiviti’s digital maturity framework — available on the aforementioned web page — to assess their organization’s digital readiness using attributes of digital leaders.

 2019 Internal Audit Capabilities and Needs Survey: Embracing the Next Generation of Internal Auditing, Protiviti, March 2019